jacklee921/v2ray/README.md

 # v2ray

-Proxy for internal use of SNZ companies
+Proxy for internal use of SNZ